-students and adults seeking further education.
+Massanutten Technical Center (MTC) is a career and technical education center for students in Harrisonburg City and Rockingham County.
+The center offers classes for high school aged students and adults seeking further education.
 Programs offered for high school included: agriculture production technology, architecture and interior design, auto technology, aviation maintenance, building management, carpentry, collision repair, cosmetology, criminal justice, culinary arts, cybersecurity systems technology, dental careers, diesel technology, electricity, fire and rescue, health careers, heating and cooling technology, practical nursing, veterinary sciences, visual effect and 3D animation, welding, and work-based learning.
 The adult program is part of MTC's Continuing Education department.
 It provides more than 75 courses in trade and industrial areas, nursing, dental, business and computer technology.
 The center trains over 1,500 adults annually.
-While outside the town boundaries of Grottoes, The Massanutten Technical Center is an asset to the GVFD as it offers a two-year fire and rescue program where many go onto volunteer at the GVFD to receive their training.
+While outside the town boundaries of Grottoes, the Massanutten Technical Center is an asset to the GVFD as it offers a two-year fire and rescue program where many go onto volunteer at the GVFD to receive their training.
 It is also a continuing education service for adults looking to acquire new skills.